ora0600/confluent-cdc-workshop/terraform/gcp/dataprocessingREADME.md

 ![FLINK SQL Pool](img/flink_sql_pool.png)

 Please open SQL workspace by clicking on the button **open SQL workspace** or use the compute pool cli (here you need to install confluent cli first).
-You need to proof that the workshop (our Confluent Cloud Environment Name) and database (the Confluent Cloud Cluster name) has been chosen correctly.
+You need to proof that the workshop (our Confluent Cloud Environment Name) and database (the Confluent Cloud Cluster name) has been chosen correctly (see right above corner).

 ![FLINK workspace login](img/flink_sql_pool_workspace_login.png)